maubinle/sentence_concreteness/README.md

    * `nltk`

 ## Usage
-See `demo.py` for an example of how to run sentence_concreteness.
+See `demo.py` for an example of how to run sentence_concreteness. \
+Note: The python package is still experimental, please [contact Marianne](msa258@cornell.edu) if you encounter any issues.

 ## Documentation
 ### `get_concreteness(word)`